Essentially Ellington High School Jazz Band Competition and Festival: History

 The 25th edition of the competition and festival, scheduled for 2020, announced that the region system would be eliminated, and a total of eighteen bands would be selected, three more than in years past.
 Also present for the first time were five youth bands from Japan, Scotland, Australia, Spain, and Cuba, increasing the total number of participating ensembles to twenty-three.
 However, due to the COVID-19 pandemic, the in-person festival was cancelled, and all events were held virtually.
 No winners were announced, although honors were given to individual soloists and sections.

 The COVID-19 pandemic forced the 2021 festival to also be held virtually.
 Jazz at Lincoln Center pushed back the release of new music until the 2021-2022 school year and encouraged participating schools to submit one tune from the entire Essentially Ellington library in either a synchronous or asynchronous fashion.
 Submission due dates were pushed back to March and the virtual festival to early June.
 The 2021 festival also introduced new rules regarding submissions from conglomerate bands, a previously largely unregulated field.
 The festival provided an official definition of conglomerate bands, stating that they need to follow a specific course of study, as well as a scope and sequence, all in addition to weekly rehearsals and scheduled public performances.
 All-Star, All-State, and All-Region bands are barred from competition, as are bands created for the sole purpose of competing in Essentially Ellington.

 In 2025, for the 30th anniversary of the competition and festival, the region system was once again temporarily disbanded and a total of thirty bands were selected to participate, double the amount in years prior.
 Twenty-seven bands were chosen across the United States via audition, and three international bands from Japan, Australia, and Spain received special invitation to compete.
 For the first time, the competition was held in two rounds.
 In round one, the 30 bands were split in two groups of 15, with each group adjudicated by a separate judging panel.
 Both panels advanced five ensembles each, creating a final round of ten competitors to compete for a spot in the top three.
 The final concert and awards ceremony was held at the Metropolitan Opera House at Lincoln Center.

 Notable alumni

 Many Essentially Ellington participants have gone on to lead successful musical careers.
-Some have become permanent or substitute members of the Jazz at Lincoln Center Orchestra and/or faculty for Jazz at Lincoln Center's other youth programs.
+Some have become permanent or substitute members of the Jazz at Lincoln Center Orchestra and faculty for other Jazz at Lincoln Center youth programs.